crystalidea/telegram-media-downloader-bot/README.md

 # Telegram Media Downloader Bot (beta)

-Supports downloading from Instagram (Reels and Posts), Youtube, Twitter and Threads.
+Supports downloading from Instagram (Reels and Posts), Youtube, Facebook share links (``facebook.com/share/v/...``), Twitter and Threads.
 You can add more from [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [gallery-dl](https://github.com/mikf/gallery-dl) but it will require modifying the source code (appriciated).

 # Running the bot